Jubilee Exhibition Building

 The Jubilee Exhibition Building in Adelaide, South Australia, was built to celebrate the 50th anniversary of Queen Victoria's accession to the throne on 20 June 1837.
 The jubilees of her Coronation on 28 June 1838, and of the Proclamation of South Australia on 28 December 1836, were also invoked on occasion.

-The building, increasingly referred to as the Exhibition Building, was located opposite the corner of North Terrace and Pulteney Street. on what is now the University of Adelaide's North Terrace campus, between Bonython Hall and the old School of Mines building (now UniSA's City East campus) on the Frome Road corner.
+The building, increasingly referred to as the Exhibition Building, was located opposite the corner of North Terrace and Pulteney Street. on what is now the University of Adelaide's North Terrace campus, between Bonython Hall and the old School of Mines building (now University of South Australia's City East campus) on the Frome Road corner.
 It was opened on 20 June 1887 and was used until the mid 1920s.
 In 1929 the land and building were transferred to the University, and the building was demolished in 1962 to make way for the Napier building.
 There were two fountains in front of the building.
 One is now located in front of the Rundle Mall entrance to the Adelaide Arcade, the other in the Creswell Gardens.